-The Ingenico Connect API uses basic HTTP response codes to indicate the resulting status of each request.
-In general response codes in the 2xx range mean your request was handled successfully, 4xx mean that we could not process your request either due to the request itself not being correct or because the transaction doesn’tt have the right status for your action and 5xx means something went amiss in our system.
+The Worldline Connect uses basic HTTP response codes to indicate the resulting status of each request.
+In general response codes in the 2xx range mean your request was handled successfully, 4xx mean that we could not process you request either due to the request itself not being correct or the transaction being rejected and 5xx means something went amiss in our system.

-The following HTTP response codes are used by the Ingenico Connect API:
+The following HTTP response codes are used by the Worldline Connect API:

 |200||Successful||Your request was processed correctly.|

 |201||Created|| Your request was processed correctly and a new resource was created.